pyearthsci/lavendar/README.rst

 where each heading in the :code:`opt_params` dictionary corresponds to a JULES namelist filename and contains another dictiontary for the JULES namelists defined within that file.
-Each namelist heading contains a dictionary of the parameters to change within the corresponding namelist.
+Each namelist heading contains a dictionary of the parameters to change within the namelist.
 The parameters hold a list of size 3 containing the index of the parameter to be optimised, the prior value to use for the parameter and the bounds (low, high) for the parameter.
+For example if we want to optimise the value of nitrogen use efficiency (:code:`neff_io`) for maize in JULES we have to first specify the filename where this parameter appears :code:`pft_params`.
+Then in the dictionary below :code:`pft_params` specify the namelist where the parameter appears :code:`jules_pftparm`.
+Then in the dictionary below :code:`jules_pftparm` specify :code:`neff_io` with a list of the maize plant functional type index, its prior value and its bounds.

+We specify the error set on the prior parameters with :code:`prior_err`, the ensemble size with :code:`ensemble_size`, the number of processors to use for the experiment with :code:`num_processes` and the seed value for any random perturbations performed in the experiment with :code:`seed_value`.
+We also set a function to save plotting output from the data assimilation experiments with :code:`save_plots` and a save directory with :code:`plot_output_dir`.

 Tutorial
 --------